 The following provide updates to various tables containing general fund information.
-The following information reflects revised revenue estimates and projected general fund closing balances released by the Legislative Fiscal Bureau on January 16, 2002 and the budget reform bill that the Governor signed into law on July 26, 2002.
-The following provides general fund cash balances.
-While the following tables show a negative cash balance on June 30, 2002 and June 30, 2003, the budget reform bill, as signed into law, does provide for a positive budgetary fund balance on these dates.
+The following information reflects revised revenue estimates and projected general fund closing balances released by the Legislative Fiscal Bureau on January 16, 2002 but, unless specified, does not incorporate the budget reform bill currently being considered by the Legislature or any other pending proposals that are intended to address the revised revenue estimates.